USAA Renters Insurance Review of 2025

 USAA’s basic policy is more comprehensive than Progressive’s, thanks to the inclusion of flood and earthquake insurance and default replacement cost coverage.

-Progressive offers a few more policy endorsements than USAA, including personal injury coverage and a single deductible option for policyholders who bundle renters and auto insurance.
+Progressive offers more policy endorsements than USAA, including personal injury coverage and a single deductible option for policyholders who bundle renters and auto insurance.

 Read a full Progressive renters insurance review.